sequelize/website/docs/querying/transactions.md

 The callback passed to `afterCommit` can be `async`.
 In this case:

-* For a managed transaction: the [`sequelize.transaction`](pathname:///api/v7/classes/Sequelize.html#transaction) call will wait for it before settling;
+* For a managed transaction: the [`sequelize.transaction`] call will wait for it before settling;
-* For an unmanaged transaction: the [`t.commit`](pathname:///api/v7/classes/Transaction.html#commit) call will wait for it before settling.
+* For an unmanaged transaction: the [`commit`] call will wait for it before settling.

 Notes:

-* The `afterCommit` hook is not called if the transaction is rolled back;
+* The `afterCommit` hook is not called if the transaction is rolled back.
-* The `afterCommit` hook does not modify the return value of the transaction (unlike most hooks)
+* Unlike most hooks, the `afterCommit` hook does not allow modifying the return value of the transaction.

 You can use the `afterCommit` hook in conjunction with model hooks to know when an instance is saved and available outside a transaction